louygan/kubernetes-json-schema_yannh/README.md

 Note that the Kubernetes API allows additional properties to be submitted, but `kubectl` acts like the strict flavour above.

-## kubernetesjsonschema.dev

-The schemas are now all available from [kubernetesjsonschema.dev](https://kubernetesjsonschema.dev), for instance the schema for v1 of the Pod object is Kubernetes 1.14.0 is available at: [kubernetesjsonschema.dev/v1.14.0-standalone/pod-v1.json](https://kubernetesjsonschema.dev/v1.14.0-standalone/pod-v1.json)

 ## Example